Is Hell Real? Is Hellfire Real? Is Hell a Place of Eternal Torment?

 Mark 9:47-48 And if your eye causes you to sin, pluck it out.
 It is better for you to enter the kingdom of God with one eye than to have two eyes and be thrown into hell where ‘their worm does not die, and the fire is not quenched.’

-•• And Jesus adds a new insight (Mark 9:47).
+- •• And Jesus adds a new insight (Mark 9:47).
 Hell and the kingdom of God are the two opposite destinations.
 From numerous Scriptures we know that the born-again believer in Jesus Christ spends eternity in the kingdom of God.
-Those who have not received Him spend eternity in the fires of hell.
+Those who have not received and acted upon God's offer of salvation through His Son Jesus go to hell and burn in hell's torment for ever and ever.

 Luke 16:19-31 ...
 The time came when the beggar died and the angels carried him to Abraham’s side.
 The rich man also died and was buried.
 In hell, where he was in torment, he looked up and saw Abraham far away, with Lazarus by his side.
 So he called to him, ‘Father Abraham, have pity on me and send Lazarus to dip the tip of his finger in water and cool my tongue, because I am in agony in this fire...’
 I beg you, father, send Lazarus to my father’s house, for I have five brothers.
 Let him warn them, so that they will not also come to this place of torment.’